-- Contractors must participate in Water Corporation's safety culture survey when requested. - Contractors are required to complete an annual surveillance audit or third party system audit. - Contractors must have a formal audit schedule in place that is approved by a lead auditor. - Contractors must complete a self-assessment against the contract-specific management plan within the first four weeks of mobilising to site.
-The results of this assessment must then be returned to the Water Corporation on completion.
+- Contractors must participate in Water Corporation's safety culture survey when requested. - Contractors are required to complete an annual surveillance audit or third party system audit. - Contractors must have a formal internal audit schedule in place that is approved by a lead auditor holding 'BSBAUD512 Lead quality audits' or equivalent. - Contractors must complete a self-assessment against the contract-specific management plan within the first four weeks of mobilising to site.
+The results of this assessment must then be returned to Water Corporation.
+Exemptions must be requested and approved prior to contract award.